e6a5/word-of-the-day/README.md

  Never concentrate the heat in one place for too long.  -> concentrate something + adv./prep. to bring something together in one place

+### spectrum /ˈspektrəm/ (noun)

+Definition: a range of sound waves or several other types of wave

+Example: the electromagnetic/radio/sound spectrum